-- 1The king rejoices, LORD, in your might, how he exults because of your help! - 2 You have granted to him his heart's desire, you have not withheld his lips' request.
+For the leader.
+A psalm of David.
+1 The king rejoices, LORD, in your might, how he exults because of your help!
+2 You have granted to him his heart's desire, you have not withheld his lips' request.

 3 You came to meet him with rich blessings, you set on his head a golden crown.

-- 4He asked you for life, you gave it many long days, forever and ever. - 5 Great is his glory because of your help, honour and majesty you lay upon him. - 6 For you make him most blessed forever, you make him glad with the joy of your presence.
+4 He asked you for life, you gave it - many long days, forever and ever.

+5 Great is his glory because of your help, honor and majesty you lay upon him.
+6 For you make him most blessed forever, you make him glad with the joy of your presence.
+Selah

-- 7 For the king puts always his trust in the LORD; the Most High, in his love, will preserve him unshaken. - 8 Your hand will reach all your foes, your right hand, all who hate you. - 9 You will make them like a furnace of fire, when you appear, LORD.
+7 For the king puts always his trust in the LORD; the Most High, in his love, will preserve him unshaken.
+8 Your hand will reach all your foes, your right hand, all who hate you.
+9 You will make them like a furnace of fire, when you appear, LORD.
 The LORD will swallow them up in his wrath.
 The fire will devour them.

-- 10 You will sweep their offspring from the earth, their children from humanity. - 11 When they scheme against you and hatch evil plots they will fail. - 12 For you aim your bow at their faces, make them turn in flight. - 13 Be exalted, LORD, in your strength, to your might we shall sing and make music.
+10 You will sweep their offspring from the earth, their children from humanity.
+11 When they scheme against you and hatch evil plots - they will fail.
+12 For you aim your bow at their faces, make them turn in flight.

+13 Be exalted, LORD, in your strength, to your might we shall sing and make music.